akshaybhatia10/OpenCV-Lemons/README.md

 # OpenCV-Lemons
-## Segmenting and Counting OpenCV in an Image
+## Segmenting and Counting Lemons in an Image

 ### Install